Preventing Altitude Sickness when Climbing Kilimanjaro

 But on Kilimanjaro you will get what you pay for.

-The quality of your guides, of your equipment, of your food, all that is reflected in the price and all that influences your chances of reaching the summit.
+The quality of your guides, of your equipment, of your food, all that is reflected in the price.
+And it will determine the quality of your nutrition and your sleep.

 Operators who cut costs at every corner do not have your best interest in mind.
-They only want you to book with them, they do not care if you reach the top and they do not care if it will be an experience that you'll want to remember!
+They only want you to book with them, they do not care if you reach the top and they do not care if it will be an experience that you'll want to remember.

 Book with a quality operator.
 To find out more about how to find those, what to look for and what prices to expect, see the pages about the cost of a Kilimanjaro climb and Kilimanjaro tour operators.